yeboahnanaosei/cli-caseswitcher/README.md

 With the `rename` utility you are forced to come up with a regular expression which can be unintuitive and daunting if you are not familiar with regular expressions.
 CaseSwitcher, I believe is more intuitive; all you need to do is just supply the path to the directory and the case you want to rename the files to.

-Admittedly, the downside with CaseSwitcher is that you are forced to install PHP to use.
+Admittedly, the downside with CaseSwitcher is that you are forced to install PHP.
+This means CaseSwitcher is not portable.
+Users without PHP or those who "hate" PHP cannot use it.
 But have no worries, there are plans to create a shell script to provide this same intuitive functionality.